-The CHR identified one BHR (Water Tower) within the Study Area.
-Given that the water tower is over 50 metres from the project footprint, no vibration impacts from construction activities are anticipated.
+The Cultural Heritage Report identified one BHR (Water Tower) within the Study Area.
+Given that the water tower is over 50 metres from the Project footprint, no vibration impacts from construction activities are anticipated.
 In addition, the Park Lawn GO Station will not impact views to the water tower from the Gardiner Expressway or the Lakeshore West rail corridor.
 The Christie Water Tower will likely be relocated within the 2150 Lake Shore site.
 Construction activities and staging should be suitably planned and undertaken to avoid impacts to identified BHRs.

-FCR shall only proceed with Project-related activities when all the CHR has been completed in compliance with MHSTCI requirements, and when:
+The Developer shall only proceed with Project-related activities when the Cultural Heritage Report has been completed in compliance with MHSTCI requirements, and when:

-- A letter has been sent by MHSTCI to the licensed cultural heritage specialist confirming that MHSTCI has entered the report into the Pastport register and; - The Report states that there are no concerns regarding impacts to cultural heritage resources.
+- A letter has been sent by MHSTCI to the licensed cultural heritage specialist confirming that MHSTCI has entered the report into the Pastport register; and; - The Report states that there are no concerns regarding impacts to cultural heritage resources.